simon-brooke/the-great-game/doc/intro.md

 happens the following outcomes are possible:

 1. The merchant (together with any mercenaries the merchant has hired to protect the caravan) successfully fights off the outlaws;
-2. The outlaws steal the entire cargo (and may kill the merchant);
+2. The outlaws steal the entire cargo (and may kill the merchant and others);
 3. The merchant pays protection money to the outlaws, typically around 5%-10% of the value of cargo carried;
 4. The merchant employs the outlaws as caravan guards (see below);
 5. The outlaws allow the caravan to pass unmolested;